 \section{Abstract}

-Large language models (LLMs) have achieved remarkable success across various NLP tasks, yet their focus has predominantly been on English due to English-centric pre-training and limited multilingual data.
-While some multilingual LLMs claim to support for hundreds of languages, models often fail to provide high-quality response for mid- and low-resource languages, leading to imbalanced performance heavily skewed in favor of high-resource languages like English and Chinese.
-We prioritize quality over scaling number of languages, with a focus on multilingual machine translation task, and introduce \textbf{X-ALMA}, a model designed with to ensuring top-tier performance across 50 diverse languages, regardless of their resource levels.
+Large language models (LLMs) have achieved remarkable success across various NLP tasks with a focus on English due to English-centric pre-training and limited multilingual data.
+In this work, we focus on the problem of translation, and while some multilingual LLMs claim to support for hundreds of languages, models often fail to provide high-quality responses for mid- and low-resource languages, leading to imbalanced performance heavily skewed in favor of high-resource languages.
+We introduce \textbf{X-ALMA}, a model designed to ensure top-tier performance across 50 diverse languages, regardless of their resource levels.
 X-ALMA surpasses state-of-the-art open-source multilingual LLMs, such as Aya-101 \citep{aya101} and Aya-23 \citep{aya23}, in every single translation direction on the FLORES-200 and WMT'23 test datasets according to COMET-22.
 This is achieved by plug-and-play language-specific module architecture to prevent language conflicts during training and a carefully designed training regimen with novel optimization methods to maximize the translation performance.
 After the final stage of training regimen, our proposed \underline{\textbf{A}}daptive-\underline{\textbf{R}}ejection \underline{\textbf{P}}reference \underline{\textbf{O}}ptimization (\textbf{ARPO}) surpasses existing preference optimization methods in translation tasks.\footnote{Code is released at \url{https://github.com/fe1ixxu/ALMA}.
 Models and Dataset are released at \href{https://huggingface.co/collections/haoranxu/x-alma-66fde464ef90be465920abaa}{\texttt{https://huggingface/X-ALMA}}.}